 1. Light a pathway with solar stakes

-Besides increasing nighttime safety for you and your visitors, solar pathway lights also can boost curb appeal after dark.
+Besides increasing nighttime safety for you and your visitors, solar pathway lights can also boost curb appeal after dark.

-- Reduces chance of injury
+- Reduces the chance of injury

 - Increases security